sdubadzelau/junior-java-training-course/docs/15-agile-software-development.md

 23. How is the Fibonacci Scale used in Agile estimation?
     1. It is used to rank the difficulty and scope of backlogged product deliverables.
 24. When is planning poker appropriate?
-    1. when estimating user stories - Planning poker is a method that involves all stakeholders coming to a consensus, where each suggests a result and presents it to the team.
+    1. when estimating user stories
+    - Planning poker is a method that involves all stakeholders coming to a consensus,
+    - where each suggests a result and presents it to the team.
 25. How does test-driven development expose poorly designed monolithic code?
-    1. If the code is too large, it is difficult to develop specific tests. - If the development team is struggling to define the test, then the code might need to be broken down to work with it.
+    1. If the code is too large, it is difficult to develop specific tests.
+       - If the development team is struggling to define the test, then the code might need to be broken down to work with it.
-26. There are three categories within the user stories.
+26. There are 3 categories within the user stories.
 What is the purpose of the final category?
-    1. It shows the end results or reason why the user story exists. - The final category defines what needs to get done for the user story.
+    1. It shows the end results or reason why the user story exists.
+       - The final category defines what needs to get done for the user story.
 27. Why is pair programming an important part of Extreme Programming (XP)?
-    1. It enables new perspectives by having the coder and monitor switch roles. - By having the roles of coder and monitor switched, there can be fresh, new viewpoints.
+    1. It enables new perspectives by having the coder and monitor switch roles.
+       - By having the roles of coder and monitor switched, there can be fresh, new viewpoints.
 28. How are customers integrated within Extreme Programming (XP)?
-    1. Customers are included within the project. - One notable aspect of Extreme Programming is that customers are always included.
+    1. Customers are included within the project.
+       - One notable aspect of Extreme Programming is that customers are always included.
 29. What is the first phase of XP execution?
     1. Tests are written. - Tests are done prior to the XP execution in order to determine what are valid and invalid results.
 #### Kanban